jaywcjlove/doc-static/en/guide/overriding-express-api.md

 The Express API consists of various methods and properties on the request and response objects.
 These are inherited by prototype.
 There are two extension points for the Express API:

-1. The global protoypes at `express.request` and `express.response`.
+1. The global prototypes at `express.request` and `express.response`.
 2. App-specific prototypes at `app.request` and `app.response`.

 Altering the global prototypes will affect all loaded Express apps in the same process.
 If desired, alterations can be made app-specific by only altering the app-specific prototypes after creating a new app.